spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-content-and-search-attribute-cart-based-catalog-personalization/tutorial-content-and-search-attribute-cart-based-catalog-personalization.md

 {% endinfo_block %}

-When you add a red camera to the cart, all red cameras are going to be boosted in the catalog and pushed to the top of the products.
+When you add a red camera to the cart, all red cameras are going to be boosted in the catalog and pushed to the top of the product catalog.

 This tutorial also explains how to work with plugins and extend the search plugin stack.